 Give High Five to Four People

-Telling someone to give high five to a certain number of people fits in the same category with the other exercises.
+Telling someone to give high fives to a certain number of people fits in the same category with the other exercises mentioned.
 There is nothing sacred about a high five during a worship service.
-High fives should be reserved for sporting events when a person's team wins.
+High fives should be reserved for sporting events when a person's favorite team wins.

 A veteran pastor insists he doesn't tell the congregation to turn to a neighbor and repeat anything.
 He said one of his associate ministers did that at least 10 times in a sermon and wasted 15 valuable minutes because it took people time to settle down after the exercise.